-Professors Lewis, Riera-Crichton (co-chair), and Shea (co-chair); Associate Professors Goff, He, and Smith; Assistant Professors Bird, Lindsay, and Subramanian; Visiting Assistant Professors Kurzfeld, Nguyen, and Rakitan
+Professors Riera-Crichton (co-chair) and Shea (co-chair); Associate Professors Goff, He, and Smith; Assistant Professors Bird, Chakraborty, Coombs, Lindsay, Sen, and Subramanian; Visiting Assistant Professors Morrill and Nguyen

 An understanding of economics can help foster intelligent citizenship.
 Policy makers in business, government, and the nonprofit sector frequently evaluate complex economic issues.
 The goal of the economics curriculum is to educate students, both majors and nonmajors, about the ideas of economics and how they apply to today’s world.